 For such a small town — it’s only around 20,000 people — Lockport sure has a big dining and drinking scene.
 Beer lovers (and lobster mac-and-cheese lovers!) can delight in the ever-lively New York Beer Project.
 Inspired by Brooklyn’s brewhouse culture, NYBP houses a kicked-back taproom offering the likes of huckleberry wheat beers and Lockport lagers, while their rooftop terrace, biergarten and roaring fires provide the perfect backdrop, whatever the season.

 Dinner: One of Niagara County’s top restaurants, Shamus is a lively gastro-pub offering contemporary house specials from blackened sea scallops to buttermilk fried chicken.
 Veggies and vegans won’t go hungry, either, with fresh vegetable pastas and a hearty vegetable shepherd’s pie.
-End your evening at the Lock 34 Bar & Grill, where you’ll find live music on Friday and Saturday nights.
+End your evening at the Lock 34 Bar & Grill for a nightcap.